 Now that you’ve backed up your website manually, the next step is to take a few precautionary measures to maintain your backup.
 Here are some best practices we found to be helpful.

 Your backup is only safe from potential hackers if it's encoded into a random message with password protection.
 Secure all your data by using encryption software, like AxCrypt, to keep your information safe.

 What if you tried to access your backup file to restore your website and the backup didn’t work?
 Be proactive and set up a staging environment to ensure your backup actually works.

 You’ll want to store multiple copies of your backup in different places — that includes local and cloud storage.
 Some options are Dropbox, Google Drive, or a separate hard drive.

 Update your backups often

 Aim to backup your website once a month or whenever you make major changes.
 That way, if you need to restore your website, you’re getting the latest version.

 Be prepared for anything.
-Whether it’s a security breach or a mishap with your hosting provider, you’ll want to backup your WordPress site using cPanel.
-It only takes a few minutes to do, and a backup will give you peace of mind if any issues occur with your website in the future.
+Whether it’s a security breach or a mishap with your hosting provider, you’ll want to backup your WordPress site using a plugin and using cPanel ideally.
+Both methods only take a few minutes to do, and a backup will give you peace of mind if any issues occur with your website in the future.

 Originally published Jun 15, 2020 4:37:18 PM, updated June 15 2020